WASdev/lib.rtcomm.clientjs/README.md

 ```
    bin/installUtility install rtcomm-1.0
 ```
-5.

 ##Requirements

 1. An MQTT Server such as IBM MessageSite.
 For prototyping and development, it is possible to use `messagesight.demos.ibm.com`.
-2. Chrome or Firefox web browsers that support WebRTC.
+2. A web browsers that support WebRTC (tested w/ Chrome and Firefox)
 3. A Liberty Profile server that runs with the `rtcomm-1.0` feature enabled.

 ##Dependencies